+AdvanceTrac® / Action / Description

+Traction Control

+Messages

-AdvanceTrac® / Traction Control Messages Action / Description SERVICE Displayed when the AdvanceTrac® system has ADVANCETRAC detected a condition that requires service.
-Contact your authorized dealer as soon as possible.
+SERVICE Displayed when the AdvanceTrac® system has

+ADVANCETRAC detected a condition that requires service.

+Contact your authorized dealer as soon as

+possible.

-Battery and Charging System Action / Description Messages CHECK CHARGING Displayed when the charging system needs servicing.
-If the warning stays on or continues SYSTEM servicing.
+Battery and Charging System Messages Action / Description CHECK CHARGING SYSTEM Displayed when the charging system needs servicing.
 If the warning stays on or continues to come on, contact your authorized dealer as soon as possible.

-Brake System Messages Action / Description BRAKE FLUID Indicates the brake fluid level is low and the LEVEL LOW brake system should be inspected immediately.
+Brake System Messages Action / Description BRAKE FLUID LEVEL LOW Indicates the brake fluid level is low and the brake system should be inspected immediately.
 Refer to Brake fluid in the Maintenance chapter.
-CHECK BRAKE Displayed when the brake system needs SYSTEM servicing.
+CHECK BRAKE SYSTEM Displayed when the brake system needs servicing.
 If the warning stays on or continues to come on, contact your authorized dealer as soon as possible.
-PARK BRAKE Displayed when the parking brake is set and ENGAGED the vehicle is in motion.
+PARK BRAKE ENGAGED Displayed when the parking brake is set and the vehicle is in motion.
 Door Messages Action / Description DOOR AJAR Displayed when a door is not completely closed.
 LIFTGATE / GLASS AJAR Displayed when the liftgate or liftgate glass is not completely closed.
-Fuel Messages Action / Description CHECK FUEL FILL Displayed when the fuel fill inlet may not be INLET properly closed.
+Fuel Messages Action / Description CHECK FUEL FILL INLET Displayed when the fuel fill inlet may not be properly closed.
 XXX MILES TO E FUEL LEVEL LOW Displayed as an early reminder of a low fuel condition.
-Maintenance Messages Action / Description ENGINE OIL Displayed when the engine oil life is nearing CHANGE SOON its end.
-OIL CHANGE Displayed when the oil life left reaches 0%.
-REQUIRED WASHER FLUID Indicates the washer fluid reservoir is less than LEVEL LOW one quarter full.
+Maintenance Action / Description Messages ENGINE OIL CHANGE SOON OIL CHANGE Displayed when the engine oil life is nearing its end.

+Maintenance Action / Description Messages WASHER FLUID Indicates the washer fluid reservoir is less than LEVEL LOW one quarter full.
 Check the washer fluid level.
 MyKey® Messages Action / Description MYKEY ACTIVE Displayed when MyKey® is active.
 DRIVE SAFELY VEHICLE NEAR Displayed when a MyKey® is in use and the TOP SPEED MyKey speed limit is on and the vehicle speed is approaching 80 mph (130 km/h).
-VEHICLE AT TOP Displayed when a MyKey® is in use and the SPEED - MYKEY SETTING MyKey speed limit is on and the vehicle speed is 80 mph (130 km/h).
+VEHICLE AT TOP Displayed when a MyKey® is in use and the SPEED - MYKEY MyKey speed limit is on and the vehicle speed SETTING is 80 mph (130 km/h).
 TOP SPEED MYKEY Displayed when a MyKey® is in use and the SETTING MyKey speed limit is on and the vehicle speed is 80 mph (130 km/h).
-SPEED LIMITED TO Displayed when starting the vehicle and 80 MPH MyKey® is in use and the MyKey speed limit is on.

-MyKey® Messages Action / Description VEHICLE SPEED Displayed when a MyKey® is in use and the 80 MPH MAX Admin has enabled the MyKey speed limit and the vehicle speed is 80 mph (130 km/h).
+SPEED LIMITED Displayed when starting the vehicle and MyKey® TO 80 MPH is in use and the MyKey speed limit is on.
+VEHICLE SPEED Displayed when a MyKey® is in use and the 80 MPH MAX Admin has enabled the MyKey speed limit and the vehicle speed is 80 mph (130 km/h).
 CHECK SPEED Displayed when a MyKey® is in use and the DRIVE SAFELY optional setting is on and the vehicle exceeds a preselected speed.
 BUCKLE UP TO Displayed when a MyKey® is in use and UNMUTE AUDIO Belt-Minder® is activated.
-KEY COULD NOT Displayed when an attempt is made to PROGRAM program a spare key using two existing MyKeys.
+KEY COULD NOT Displayed when an attempt is made to program PROGRAM a spare key using two existing MyKeys.
 ADVTRAC ON Displayed when a MyKey® is in use when MYKEY SETTING trying to disable the AdvanceTrac® system and the optional setting is on.
-D 1 4117/ A 170

-Park Aid Messages Action / Description

-CHECK PARK AID Displayed when the transmission is in R
+Park Aid Messages Action / Description CHECK PARK AID .Displayed when the transmission is in R (Reverse).

-(Reverse).